Literary & Visual Arts

 Explores how profoundly our lives are shaped by the designs of graphics we see, objects we use, and buildings we move through every day.
 You will gain increased understanding of the role good and bad design affects us and shapes the world in which we live.

-Explore the entire list of literary and visual arts courses
+Explore more literary and visual arts courses

 You Will Learn From the Best